 This is a college-level course designed to develop student's abilities as readers and writers, especially as critics of literature.
 It demands higher levels of intellectual effort and mature habits of critical thinking.
 Classroom discussion, collaboration and active participation are vital.
 Written assignments will be an important part of the course.
-Near the conclusion of the course, students are encouraged to take the College Board's Advanced Placement English Literature and Composition examination in May.
+Near the conclusion of the course, students are encouraged to take the College Board's Advanced Placement English Literature

+1 credit Open to: 9th, 10th, 11th & 12th and Composition examination in May.
 Summer assignment required.
-Prerequisite: English 10 A & B or Honors English 10 A & B
+Prerequisite: English 10 A/B or Honors English 10 A/ B